svanteschubert/en16931-data-extractor/docs/README.md

 ## Data Extraction by Technical Writer
 1. Download the JAR with all dependencies includes [en16931-data-extractor-20190821-jar-with-dependencies.jar](docs/en16931-data-extractor-20190821-jar-with-dependencies.jar)
-2. To see version information via command-line call:<br/>"java -jar [en16931-data-extractor-20190821-jar-with-dependencies.jar](docs/en16931-data-extractor-20190821-jar-with-dependencies.jar)"
+2. To see version information via command-line call:<br/>"__java -jar [en16931-data-extractor-20190821-jar-with-dependencies.jar](docs/en16931-data-extractor-20190821-jar-with-dependencies.jar)__"
 3. Save the CEN DOCX documents of en16931-3 to ODT (tested with LibreOffice 6.2.5.2)
-4. To extract data from the specification via command-line call:<br/>"java -jar [en16931-data-extractor-20190821-jar-with-dependencies.jar](docs/en16931-data-extractor-20190821-jar-with-dependencies.jar) your-specification.odt (or your-directory)"
+4. To extract data from the specification via command-line call:<br/>"__java -jar [en16931-data-extractor-20190821-jar-with-dependencies.jar](docs/en16931-data-extractor-20190821-jar-with-dependencies.jar) your-specification.odt (or your-directory)__"

 ## Data Analysis
 5. The extracted data can be found as XML files aside the input documents (the example ODT is in the folder en16931-3-reader/target/test-classes).